MooersLab/pymolsnips/README.md

   - [SciTE](https://scintilla.org/SciTE.html)
   - [Textadept](https://foicica.com/textadept)
   - [Zeppelin](https://zeppelin.apache.org/)

-Note that we wanted to support the Rodeo IDE, which is like Rstudio for Python.
-However, its developer, Yhat, has abandoned this project.
-It seem is a waste of time to invest in abandoned software when so many excellent alternatives are available.

 Note that some editors that are available as binaries only for Windows like *Notepad++* can be run on Mac OS or Linux by using wine or wine bottler.